Oh, you want more?

 The melted cheese adds the requisite flavour, so Viennese kitchens use stronger cheeses like Emmentaler, Bergkäse, or even Cheddar.

-Käsespätzle tends to be associated with more mountainous regions that Vienna, but has become fairly universal in Austria.
-I suspect this is partly because it’s one of the few traditional dishes suitable for vegetarians.
+Käsespätzle tends to be associated with more mountainous regions than Vienna, but has become fairly universal in Austria.
+I suspect partly because it’s one of the few traditional dishes suitable for vegetarians.

 This is one I’ve never really grasped.
-It’s essentially boiled beef, but treated like a speciality in Vienna.
-Perhaps I’m missing something.
+At its heart, Tafelspitz is boiled beef, but they treat the dish like a speciality in Vienna.
+Perhaps it’s all in the cooking.

-The treat is the broth used in the boiling process, which then finds use as a soup or gravy.
+The treat (and magic) is in the broth used in the boiling process, which then finds use as a soup or gravy.
 As with Schweinsbraten, vegetables might be boiled along with the beef, and these take up the flavour of the meat in the process.

 Emperor Franz Joseph enjoyed his Tafelspitz, making it one of various recipes that carry a hint of nobility.
-(More on Tafelspitz)
+Which also contributes to its status.

 Common alternatives on Viennese menus include: